Ultimate guide to Airbnb for business travelers

-Many travelers book with Airbnb to save on lodging for personal and leisure trips.
-But you might not know it’s equally convenient to use Airbnb for Work, which is a business dashboard that encourages stronger company culture through team building, local experiences, and increased collaboration when traveling – all while saving ~50% on expenses.
+Many travelers book with Airbnb to save on lodging for personal and leisure trips, but it’s equally convenient to use Airbnb for Work.
+It encourages stronger company culture through team building, local experiences and increased collaboration when traveling — all while saving about 50% on expenses.

-These days, ~700,000 businesses use Airbnb for Work to book spaces that specifically support team travel.
-In this guide, we’ll show you how find them, how the program works, and why it might be a fit for your company’s travel style.
+These days, some 700,000 businesses use Airbnb for Work to book spaces.
+In this guide, we’ll show you how find them, how the program works and why it might be a fit for your company’s travel style.

-And while Airbnb doesn’t have a loyalty program (yet!), you can earn miles, points, or cash back by paying with the best small business credit cards.
+And although Airbnb doesn’t have a loyalty program, you can earn miles, points or cash back by paying with the best small business credit cards.

 Overview: What’s Airbnb for Work?

 Airbnb for Work is a dashboard designed for small business travel.
-It’s a simple but powerful interface that addresses pain points of booking traditional lodging for teams.
+It’s a simple but powerful interface that addresses difficulties in booking traditional lodging for teams.

-When you sign-up as a business, you’ll have access to travel reports, invoices, expense reports, and can even set limits on how much an employee can spend per night – right down to custom limits for specific cities.
-So you can set the maximum at, say, $75 a night in Kansas City, and $150 a night for somewhere typically more expensive, like New York or San Francisco.
+When you sign up as a business, you’ll have access to travel reports, invoices and expense reports.
+You can even set limits on how much an employee can spend per night — right down to custom limits for specific cities.
+You can set the maximum at, say, $75 a night in Kansas City and $150 a night in New York or San Francisco.

-You’ll save money by not having to pay for multiple rooms like you would with traditional hotels.
-Instead, you can book a big place with several rooms for one set nightly price – which on average is 50% cheaper!
-Most places come with a kitchen, work spaces, and a living room, so you’ll also save on eating out and paying for multiple Wi-Fi passes.
+You’ll save money by not having to pay for multiple rooms as you would with hotels.
+Instead, you can book a big place with several rooms for one nightly price — which on average is 50% cheaper.
+Most rentals come with a kitchen, work spaces and a living room, so you’ll also save on eating out and paying for multiple Wi-Fi passes.

-Plus, everyone will have their own room to work and sleep, and be more available for team meetings, brainstorming sessions, and social gatherings.
-That leads to more comfort, and ultimately, increased employee happiness – which is a remarkable benefit.
+Plus, everyone will have their own room for work and sleep and be more available for team meetings, brainstorming sessions and social gatherings.

-And it doesn’t always have to be for work!
-You can rent a cottage, cabin, or castle (!) for a team retreat, or just to get away for a while.
+And you can also book a cottage, cabin or castle just to get away for a while.

 Advantages of Airbnb for Work

-In addition to making it easier to book team travel, you can also save a lot of money.
-Airbnbs for teams are 49% cheaper on average for travel within the US.
-And depending where you need to go, you can save over 50% on lodging, especially internationally.
+In addition to making it easier to book team travel, Airbnb for Work can also save a lot of money.
+Airbnbs for teams are 49% cheaper on average for travel within the U.S. and can save even more on international lodgings.

-The other advantage to Airbnb for Work is the opportunity to have your team in the same place, but with enough privacy so everyone feels like they have their own space.
+The other advantage to Airbnb for Work is the opportunity to have your team in the same place, but with enough privacy so everyone has their own space.

 When you can hang out in the living room, instead of a hotel lobby, your team can bond faster with fewer distractions.
-And having a full kitchen to cook meals encourages folks to spend more time in shared spaces.
-That’s also helpful for meetings or brainstorming sessions – or even a company retreat.
-All of these promote team building and collaboration, which leads to overall employee happiness.
+And having a full kitchen for meal preparation encourages folks to spend more time in shared spaces.

-Plus, you can book Airbnb Experiences to arrange activities off-site, like sailing, pastry-making classes, a canoe trip, and much more, to bring your team together even more.
+Plus, you can book Airbnb Experiences to arrange shared activities off-site, like sailing, pastry-making classes, a canoe trip and much more.

-We’ll talk about the dashboard more in just a bit!
+We’ll talk about the dashboard more in a moment.

-Instead of bland corporate housing, you could consider a long-term stay for big projects or to facilitate employee relocation.
-It doesn’t have to be for just short stays.
-In fact, you can usually save even more for a longer booking!
+Instead of bland corporate housing, Airbnb for Work can provide long-term accommodations for big projects or employee relocation.
+In fact, you can usually save even more for a longer booking.

 Airbnb offers travelers certain amenities that most hotels simply do not.
-You’ll have an entire house/apartment to yourself, which goes a long way toward preventing the development of claustrophobia.
-And a full kitchen at your disposal is a welcome convenience for folks who don’t want to eat at a restaurant every single day.
+You’ll have an entire house/apartment to yourself and a full kitchen that’s a welcome convenience for folks who don’t want to eat at a restaurant every day.

-5. Airbnb for Work’s Standards & Host Expectations
+5. Airbnb for Work’s standards and host expectations

 Airbnb requires hosts to meet certain standards before their listing will appear as work-ready.
-To satisfy Airbnb’s requirements, hosts have to ensure their home has:
+Hosts have to ensure: